adamthedash/poe_crafting/src/explanation.md

     Effects:
         Adds 1 random modifier
     Variants:
-        Standard - Adds modifiers of any level
+        I - Adds modifiers of any level
-        Greater - Adds modifiers with a minimum level of 35
+        II - Adds modifiers with a minimum level of 55
-        Perfect - Adds modifiers with a minimum level of 50
+        III - Adds modifiers with a minimum level of 70
 Regal:
     Usability constraints:
         Item must be Magic rarity